Besix: Environment

-Engineering & Innovation
+Engineering and innovation

 BESIX has an internal engineering department which undertakes the design work and technical studies for its construction sites, especially for skyscrapers, marine infrastructures and civil engineering works.

 In 2020, BESIX Engineering was awarded the first worldwide Building Information Modeling (BIM) standard (ISO 19650-2).
 In 2017, BESIX was the first Belgian construction company and the first general contractor in Europe to achieve maximum certification level in BIM In 2018, BESIX and its subsidiary Vanhout took awards in each category presented at the 2018 BIM Awards.
 In the 2017 BIM Awards, BESIX took awards in five out of six categories, also winning the BIM Award of the Year.

 In 2018, BESIX and Proximus, the leader in Belgium's ICT and Telecommunications sectors, set up a partnership to jointly develop a new generation of Smart Buildings, with priority to solutions promoting energy efficiency, comfort and safety.
 In 2019, the companies inaugurated their very first smart building in Dordrecht, in the Netherlands.

 BESIX has developed initiatives in the field of Open Innovation.
 These comprise the Clean Air project, developed by BESIX employees, that has made it possible to create plant walls for tunnels and roads for treating CO2.
 In Dubai, other BESIX employees have developed 3D concrete printing solutions: in 2020, they have printed the world's largest 3DCP façade.